GowenGit/meepo/README.md

 }
 ```

-You can pass in a `MeepoConfig` object that lets you to change the behavior of the server:
+You can pass in a `MeepoConfig` object that lets you change the behavior of the server:

 ```
 var config = new MeepoConfig